 The Power of Personal Stories

-For millennia story-telling has been a means for communicating what is most important to us—a means for gleaning knowledge and insight about our relationships to ourselves, our families, our communities and the world in which we live.
-Our award-winning multimedia e-book, A Story of Health, grounds the science of health in a series of stories of fictional people, their families, and communities to enable readers to explore the risk factors for disease as well as how to prevent disease and promote health and resilience.
+The collaborative, award-winning multimedia e-book, A Story of Health, grounds the science of health in a series of stories to enable readers to explore the risk factors for disease as well as prevention strategies and how to promote health and resilience.
 Using the setting of a family reunion as a backdrop, we explore how multiple environments influence our health across the lifespan.

 56 pages, 16 MB